Why hyperpop owes its existence to heavy metal

 The now-infamous video exploded in multiple directions: metal traditionalists loathed it, virtually every critic derided it… but, as is often the pattern with novel cultural breakthroughs, the kids couldn’t get enough.
 The song became a hit, even as Metal Injection asked, "Did Attack Attack! just put out the worst song/video ever?"

-By the time Attack Attack! released their follow-up album in 2010 (which charted as #1 Top Independent Album, #1 Top Internet Album, and #1 Top Digital Album), the entire face of metalcore was beginning to be remade in Stick Stickly’s image.
+By the time Attack Attack! released their follow-up album in 2010 (which charted as the Number One Top Independent Album, the Number One Top Internet Album and the Number One Top Digital Album), the entire face of metalcore was beginning to be remade in Stick Stickly’s image.

 Somehow, despite Attack Attack! breaking up in 2013 (long after original vocalists Austin Carlile and Johnny Franck had left) and their influence waning on a changing genre, Stick Stickly has never completely faded from internet relevancy.
-The high-schoolers who fell in love with the song are now in their mid-20s, which is when nostalgia for once-beloved media starts to set in.
-Within the last year, a resurgence of Stick Stickly memes and callbacks has occurred, and even trendy bands outside of metalcore who are beginning to tap them as wholehearted inspirations.
+The high-schoolers who fell in love with the song are now in their mid-to-late-20s, which is when nostalgia for once-beloved media starts to set in.
+And a resurgence of Stick Stickly memes and callbacks has occurred, and even trendy bands outside of metalcore who are beginning to tap them as wholehearted inspirations.

 However, there’s never been a legitimate documentation of how Stick Stickly was made, and how those associated with the band reacted to the video's notoriety… until now.